lifthus/lifthus/README.md

 ## Intermediate skills

 For my bachelor thesis, I had learned about AI, especially about deep learning.
-Though it is not my area of expertise, I'm able to build sequentail or functional AI models using Tensorflow. and I have comprehensive knowledge about how hyperparameters affect a model's performance.
+Though it is not my area of expertise, I'm able to build sequential or functional AI models using Tensorflow. and I have comprehensive knowledge about how hyperparameters affect a model's performance.

 ##### Artificial Intelligence